 General things to keep in mind

-- You are registering only for fall term at this time.
+- Take course registration seriously – but remember to also be patient and open.
+You are registering only for fall term at this time.
 Introductory courses in many departments will also be offered in winter and spring terms.

 - Being at a liberal arts institution, you will be encouraged to explore new areas, perspectives, and varied disciplines throughout your first year.